SumerSabharwal/linked-blog-starter-md/Software Engineering 2/Week 1/Intro to Software Engineering 2.md

 - Simple model, activities are done sequentially
 - Extremely unpopular; only 10% like it

 ![[Pasted image 20241217180824.png]]
 ## V Process Model

 ![[Pasted image 20241217180930.png]]

 - Refined version of waterfall model
-- Emphasises connection between earlier and
+- Emphasises connection between earlier and latter stages
+	- validating with respect to outcomes of earlier stages; not just the current stage's output
+- Model shows **problems found on RHS can be fixed by redoing LHS**
+-

 ## Bespoke v COTS